Twisted forms of commutative monoid structures on affine spaces: Three particular cases

 When $d_i$ and $c_i$ are fixed, the twisted forms of $M$ are classified by the set $H^1(\Gal_{\overline{K}/K},\prod S_{d_i}\times \G_m)$.
 On the other hand, the set $H^1(\Gal_{\overline{K}/K},\prod S_{d_i})$ classifies collections of separable algebras $R_1$,$\ldots$,$R_k$ of dimensions $d_1$,$\ldots$,$d_k$.
 The embedding $\prod S_{d_i} \hookrightarrow \prod S_{d_i}\times \G_m$ induces the map

-This map assigns to every collection of algebras a twisted form of $M$.
-It is easy to see that this assignment is given by formula (\ref{Norms}).
-It remains to notice that $H^1(\Gal_{\overline{K}/K},\G_m)$ is trivial by Hilbert's Theorem 90, so the map $f$ is bijective. \end{proof}
+To any collection of algebras $R_1$,$\ldots$,$R_k$ of dimensions $d_1$,$\ldots$,$d_k$ this map assigns a twisted form $M'$ of $M$.
+It is easy to see that this assignment gives us the monoid with the multiplication given by the formula (\ref{Norms}) via the collection $R_1$,$\ldots$,$R_k$, so this map is defined by the formula (\ref{Norms}).
+It remains to notice that cohomology, as functor of coefficients, preserve products; and $H^1(\Gal_{\overline{K}/K},\G_m)$ is trivial by Hilbert's Theorem 90, so the map $f$ is bijective. \end{proof}

 \begin{example} Let $K=\R$, $n=3$, $k=1$, $d_1=2$, and $R_1=\CC$.
 Then the corresponding monoid structure on $\A_{\R}^3$ is given by

 for some $c \in \mathbb{Z}_{\ge 0}$. \end{example}